bigraph-toolkit-suite/bigraphs.grgen-bigraphs/README.md

 ## Examples

 The folder `./sample/` contains several demo scenarios.
-Each scenario contains a signature and a bigraph (meta-)model, and also reaction rule models in the `*.ecore` and `*.xmi` format.
+Each scenario contains a signature, a bigraph meta- and instance model, and reaction rule models, all in the `*.ecore` and `*.xmi` format.
-Additionally, a tracking map is supplied for each rule.
+Additionally, a tracking map is supplied for each rule in JSON format.
+A README is also supplied explaining the execution.

+In the following it is assumed that **BiGGer** is executed from the `bin/` directory of this project.

 ### Petri net Simple

+A transition is fired.

 ```shell
 java -jar bigger.jar --verbose \